Table of Contents

 PASSWORD: "climkit"

-• Go to Upload Config > Choose the JSON configuration file and click UPLOAD.
+• Go to Upload Config and choose the JSON configuration file, then click UPLOAD.

-• You can now log in to the local configuration server with its IP address or its new local URL available at: Configuration --> Gateway --> Local Configuration Server.
+• You can now connect to the local configuration server using the IP address or the new local URL available under: Configuration --> Gateway --> Local Configuration Server.

 USERNAME: "config"